otrv4/otrv4/otrv4.md

 To create a Client Profile, generate:

-1. A unique random id that is going to act as an identifier for this Client Profile.
-It should be a 4 byte unsigned value.
 1. A 4-byte instance tag to use as the Client Profile owner instance tag.
 This should only be done if the client doesn't already have an instance tag for this user.

 Then assemble:

-1. Client Profile identifier.
 1. Client Profile owner instance tag.
 1. Ed448 long-term public key.
 1. Versions: a string corresponding to the user's supported OTR versions.